 Summary of most egregious mistakes made by police (more detail below):

-3) Mislead the jury:
+3) They misled the jury:

 a) the Police armourer gave inaccurate evidence at the 1995 trial about the length of the rifle – he over-measured it by about 20 cms casting considerable doubt on whether Robin Bain could have shot himself.